valium69mg/base-backend-nodejs/README.md

 - Basic error handling and responses.
 - Dependency injection example for repositories and services.
 - Singleton pattern for repositories, services, controllers and more.
-- Managing database migrations with knex
+- Managing database migrations with knex.
+- Authentication via JWT Tokens.

 ---